1862

 profile photos of walker and payne

-Late 2010's
+Late 2010s

 • Nevada Economic Assessment Project (NEAP) was initiated.

-• College of Agriculture, Biotechnology & Natural Resources consolidates with the University of Nevada Cooperative Extension.
+• The College of Agriculture, Biotechnology & Natural Resources consolidates with University of Nevada Cooperative Extension.

 Poeville fire

-• Extension collaborates with Lincoln and Clark counties to provide 4-H youth programs at facility in Alamo.
+• Extension collaborates with Lincoln and Clark counties to provide 4-H youth programs at a facility in Alamo.

 Ariel photo of Alamo 4-H camp